-The vertical search field in Bulgaria has seen some development in the last 6-12 months and in this post I’ll try to cover the current situation and outline the future trends.
+The vertical search field in Bulgaria has seen some development in the last six to 12 months and in this post I will try to cover the current situation and outline the future trends.

 Only two years ago virtually no vertical search engines existed in the Bulgarian web.
 There were some rudimentary attempts at vertical search but they were either performing poor or were marketed badly.
 Interestingly enough, some of the first attempts were in the field of shopping search, despite the low penetration of online shopping.

 Now there are about a dozen vertical search engines operating in the Bulgarian web and even international players have entered the field.
 Four types of search engines are on the market right now: real estate, comparison shopping, news and music.

 Real estate search engines

 Some of these are still not “true” search engines in the sense that they do not have a crawler but get feeded by RSS (Imotera.com, Pazaruvaj.com, Rss.bg, Alfarss.com).
 All of the search engines listed above are developed and owned by Bulgarian companies except Pazaruvaj.com, which is owned by the Hungarian company Arukereso.hu Ltd.